UAE Document Attestation — MOFA & Embassy Process

 Full traditional chain required.
 No apostille available.
 HEC for degrees, IBCC for school certificates.

-USA Hague Member
+USA (Hague Member since 1981)

 1. State-level authentication (Secretary of State)

-2. Federal apostille (US Department of State) - OR state apostille if accepted
+2. Federal apostille (US Department of State) — or state apostille if accepted

 3. UAE Embassy Attestation (Washington DC/consulates)